sqlxpert/sqlxpert.github.io/_posts/2025-06-30-step-functions-are-for-kids.md

 title: "Step Functions Are for Kids"
 author:
   - Paul Marcelin
-# image: /assets/images/UNKNOWN.jpg
+image: /assets/images/playground-equipment-20250630.jpg
-# image_alt_text: UNKNOWN
+image_alt_text: Playground equipment with steps
 ---

-_Amazon Web Services Step Functions are suitable for "real" work and they would also make a fine introduction to programming.
-Maybe job security is the reason low-infrastructure, low-code, visual paradigms are so threatening to macho software engineers..._
+_AWS Step Functions are suitable for "real" work and they also make a fine introduction to programming.
+Why do macho software engineers resist low-infrastructure, low-code, and visual programming paradigms?_

 ---